What Is Full Coverage Car Insurance? Definition, Cost & Coverage

 The 10% Rule: A Smart Starting Point

 A widely used rule of thumb: if your annual collision or comprehensive premium exceeds 10% of your vehicle's actual cash value (ACV), it may no longer make financial sense.
-For example, if your car is worth $4,000 and you're paying $500/year just for collision coverage, you're paying a disproportionate amount for protection on a low-value asset.
+For example, if your car is worth $4,000 and you're paying $400/year just for collision coverage, you're paying a disproportionate amount for protection on a low-value asset.
+Experts also suggest reconsidering full coverage around the 10-year mark of ownership, though vehicle value ultimately matters more than age alone.

 Here's how to run the numbers: